 Let the music play ... and the money roll in

-To maximise revenues from performance rights – and to deliver growth to the sector – the music industry should consider the following:
+To maximize revenues from performance rights – and to deliver growth to the sector – the music industry should consider the following:

-- Emphasise the ability of good quality recorded music to make a business more appealing: this should help avoid the perception that license payments are a form of tax.
+- Emphasize the ability of good quality recorded music to make a business more appealing: this should help avoid the perception that license payments are a form of tax.

 - Raise awareness of the need to pay a license, and facilitate self-service payment and renewal.

 - Ensure that collection of license money is performed in the most efficient way both within and potentially across countries.
 This could include joint collection ventures with the publishing collection societies and related outsource deals.

 The music industry needs to price its assets cleverly to allow licensees to grow while maximizing its regulatory right to the revenue.